jueri/press_briefing_claim_dataset/README.md

 ### 💡 Info:
 This repository holds the code to create the press briefing claim dataset.
 The main modules can be found in the [src](https://github.com/jueri/press_briefing_claim_dataset/src) directory.
-Three notebooks in the root directory interface these modules and guide through the dataset creation process.
+Three notebooks in the root directory interface these modules and guides through the dataset creation process.

 This repository is part of my bachelore theses with the title **Automated statement extractionfrom press briefings**.
 For more indepth information see the [Statement Extractor](https://github.com/jueri/statement_extractor) repository.